cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/inbox.rst.txt

    * - Streamsheet
      - Optional.
 Define the Streamsheet to retrieve message data from.
 If empty the affiliated Streamsheet is used.
    * - Message
      - Optional.
-Message name to identify.
-A wildcard can be used to reference all messages.
+ID of Message to identify.
 If left empty, the current message in the inbox is used.

 **Return Value**